 A shoulder doctor or surgeon may diagnose you with one of the following shoulder or elbow injuries or conditions:

 - Acromioclavicular joint injury

 Exceptional Shoulder Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with one of our board-certified and fellowship-trained shoulder doctors, Dr. Bradley Bruner, Dr. Phillip Hagan, or Dr. Damion Walker.
+When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with one of our board-certified and fellowship-trained shoulder doctors, Dr. Bradley Bruner or Dr. Damion Walker.
 These specialty-trained orthopaedic experts treat patients just like you, helping restore them to better health and an improved quality of life.
 They not only provide orthopaedic patient care, but they also have a deep understanding of the challenges patients with shoulder issues face and know how to listen to and address your questions and concerns.

 It’s important to know that our doctors and orthopaedic surgeons always strive to recommend a nonsurgical treatment option first.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.

 However, if surgery is needed, our shoulder surgeons will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
 Whether you’re undergoing a shoulder surgery, such as rotator cuff surgery, an arthroscopic procedure, or a total shoulder replacement, they’ll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.